-.2 In higher elevation areas of Halifax Regional Municipality, the pressure in the Water System is lower.
+.2 In higher elevation areas of the Municipality, the pressure in the Water System is lower.
 Where the calculated pressure in the pressure in the Water Service Connection at the building floor elevation is lower than 275 kPa (40 Psi), the Engineer will recommend a booster pump be installed.
-The Applicant is responsible to hire a qualified professional to size, specify and install the booster pump at no cost to the HRWC.
+The Applicant is responsible to hire a qualified professional to size, specify and install the booster pump at no cost to Halifax Water.